thoughtpolice/minibsdiff/README.md

 The main differences:

   * Control/data/extra blocks in the patch output are not `bzip2` compressed.
-    You'll have to apply your own compression method.
+    You'll have to apply your own compression method. **This means that the patches produced by this library are incompatible with those produced by the classic bsdiff tool!**

   * The code has been refactored into a reusable API, consisting of a few simple functions in `bsdiff.h` and `bspatch.h`.